Christina's Cucina

 Gaeta

 After our swim, we were off to Gaeta.
-It would have been lovely to stop at Montagna Spaccata, which literally means “split mountain”, and that is exactly what it is: the mountain is split in two and one can walk down steps to the bottom, but we had gone swimming instead!
+It would have been lovely to stop at Montagna Spaccata, which literally means “split mountain”.
+That is exactly what it is: the mountain is split in two and one can walk down steps to the bottom, but we had gone swimming instead!
 If you are ever in Gaeta, put it on your sightseeing list (I’m recommending it because I’ve been there).

 Gaeta Church